status-im/nimbus-eth2/docs/the_nimbus_book/src/rest-api.md

-# REST API
+# Beacon API

-Nimbus exposes an **extremely fast** implementation of the standard [Beacon Node API](https://ethereum.github.io/beacon-APIs/).
+Nimbus exposes an **extremely fast** implementation of the standard [Beacon API](https://ethereum.github.io/beacon-APIs/).
 The API allows you to use Nimbus together with third-party tooling such as validator clients, block explorers as well as your own monitoring infrastructure.

-The API is a `REST` interface accessed via `HTTP`. **The API should not be exposed to the public Internet** unless protected by additional security: it includes multiple endpoints which could open your node to denial-of-service (DoS) attacks.
+The Beacon API is a `REST` interface accessed via `http`.
+If you wish to expose the beacon node to the public internet, it is recommended to use a proxy such as `nginx` to provide caching and SSL support.

-> **Warning:** If you choose to run a public endpoint, do not use that same node for validation duties -- the load of the public REST endpoint is enough to interfere with your validator duties.
-Additionally, if you're running validators on your beacon node, and using the same instance for historical data queries (>2 epochs old), this  may also interfere with your duties.
+!!! warning
+    If you are running validators with your beacon node, do no expose the REST API to the public internet or use the same beacon node for deep historical queries - doing so may negatively affect validator performance.

 ## Test your tooling against our servers